The Alchemist Team

 Staff

-Sam Greenlee, Executive Director, He/Him/His
+Sam Greenlee, Chief Executive Officer, He/Him/His

-Davida Douglas, Operations Director, She/Her/Hers
+Davida Douglas, Chief Compliance Officer, She/Her/Hers

 Davida was Alchemist’s first employee.
 She manages the day-to-day operations of the organization, including HR, bookkeeping, contracts and compliance, and budgets/financials, as well as providing assistance to Program Managers for improving program efficiencies and excellence.
 She has over 20 years of experience working in the non-profit sector, including implementing healthy food access projects in the Sacramento region for 11 years.
 Additional experience includes three years with a private community outreach firm, and seven years of business management experience.
 She is originally from rural Missouri, and has been a Sacramento resident for over two decades, currently residing in the Oak Park neighborhood where many of Alchemist CDC’s Neighborhood Empowerment projects are focused.
 When not working, Davida enjoys teaching English as a foreign language, gardening, bird watching and baking.